kanaru-ssk/kanaru.jp/README.md

 ## Description

-This is Kanaru Sasaki's HomePage.
-I created it using NextJS, TypeScript and TailwindCSS.
-The contact form sends an email via SendGrid.
+This is Kanaru Sasaki's homepage.
+I fashioned it utilizing NextJS, TypeScript, and TailwindCSS.
+The contact form facilitates the transmission of electronic mail via SendGrid.

 ## Technology used